 We have a hall in Heamoor, attached to St Thomas Church, which is available for regular bookings at only £10 per session.
 Ring or email Caroline ( 01736 369123 or email@example.com) to make an appointment to look at what’s on offer by way of toilets and kitchen facilities.

 Social events can be seen on the Events page

-We are still pointing parts of the exterior walls (only the tower has been done so far) but have had no further progress on getting the large east window repaired – it seems that buildings in a worse condition have been getting the grants, which is only fair.
+We have had no further progress on getting the large east window repaired – it seems that buildings in a worse condition have been getting the grants, which is only fair.

 We are currently saving and applying for grants to convert our bio- loo into a conventional toilet.
 It was good for our green credentials , but with heavy use at social functions and weddings, it was awful to clear up the overflow !

 Risk assessment Madron, Heamoor, Gulval churches Updated 20/9/20

 1) Face masks are to be worn before entering the church, during the service and on leaving.
 The exceptions are (a) the service leader or lesson reader (b) under 11s (c) those with breathing difficulties (d) those who may be distressed